tim-smart/effect-io-ai/effect/Effect-timeoutFail.md

 # timeoutFail

-The `timeoutFail` function allows you to specify a custom error to be produced when a timeout occurs during the execution of an effect.
+Specifies a custom error to be produced when a timeout occurs.

+**Details**

-This function enables you to handle timeouts by triggering a specific error, providing more control over the behavior of your program when time limits are exceeded.
-Instead of using a default timeout error, you can define your own error type and use it to represent the timeout situation in a more meaningful way.
+This function allows you to handle timeouts in a customized way by defining a specific error to be raised when an effect exceeds the given duration.
+Unlike default timeout behaviors that use generic exceptions, this function gives you the flexibility to specify a meaningful error type that aligns with your application's needs.

-When you apply `timeoutFail`, you define a duration after which the effect will timeout.
-If the effect does not complete in the specified time, the `onTimeout` function will be executed to generate the custom error.
+When you apply this function, you provide:

+- A `duration`: The time limit for the effect.
+- An `onTimeout` function: A lazy evaluation function that generates the custom error if the timeout occurs.

+If the effect completes within the time limit, its result is returned normally.
+Otherwise, the `onTimeout` function is triggered, and its output is used as the error for the effect.

 To import and use `timeoutFail` from the "Effect" module: